Women in Security Awards Aotearoa – Categories

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made a significant contribution to the prevention of retail and/or violent crime.
+This category recognises a law enforcement or security professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made a significant contribution to the prevention of crime and/or the protection of communities in Aotearoa New Zealand.

 2. Securing organisations and infrastructure

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made an exceptional contribution to driving cybersecurity outcomes within an organisation or beyond.
+This category recognises a professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made an exceptional contribution to driving cybersecurity or online safety outcomes within an organisation or beyond.

 Securing critical infrastructure is quickly assuming national importance.